 While Plovgh was tasked during this time with keeping Kernza grower records, MCIA was responsible for piloting several important pieces of standard creation and verification.
 MCIA staff had significant experience with verification processes such as organic certification, so some of the early required Kernza field documentation and verification was modeled off of those experiences.
 Building off of the IP document led by Lee, Jennifer Pernsteiner at MCIA worked closely with Lee to develop Kernza grain grading standards (a quality control measure for grain sold as Kernza) and germ testing standards for seed.
 Aaron worked closely with Jennifer during this time as well.
-The fields managed by GLBW and the grain cleaned and dehulled by GLBW were some of the first instances of Jennifer piloting the grading systems and reports.
+The fields managed by GLBW and the grain cleaned and dehulled by GLBW were some of the first instances of MCIA piloting the grading systems and reports.

 Food safety was also a key consideration.
 As with other quality control systems for early Kernza work, processes and parameters needed to be created for food safety testing needs.
 In the absence of formal requirements early on, any grain that GLBW moved to end users was tested on the UMN campus for deoxynivalenol (DON) and other mycotoxins common to small grains.
-Care was taken by GLBW to pay to store Kernza at a food-grade cold storage facility.
-Over time, it was important to continue to build systems and processes that supported a high rigor of food safety, building partnerships with the players who had the equipment, licensing, and industry information appropriate to food grade grains.
+Care was taken by GLBW to rent storage space for Kernza grain at a food-grade cold storage facility.
+Over time, it was important to continue building systems and processes that supported rigorous food safety standards, developing partnerships with those who had the equipment, licensing, and industry information appropriate to food grade grains.

 Just as MCIA assisted with grower and grain related verification, MCIA staff also helped create standards for seed that was intended for planting and sale as Kernza grain.
-MCIA, again in consultation with TLI, FGI, Plovgh, and GLBW created and piloted early germ testing standards.
-The seed-related conversations also included the critical voice of Jim Anderson, UMN Kernza breeder.
+MCIA, again in consultation with TLI, FGI, Plovgh, and GLBW, created and piloted early germ testing standards.
+The seed-related conversations also included the critical voice of Dr. Jim Anderson, UMN Kernza breeder.
 Many iterative conversations on seed supply and seed quality happened over the years and eventually led to the first UMN variety release of Minnesota Clearwater in summer 2019.